 An article in The New York Times written within the year the firm opened noted that Horner reproduced "European novelties," but was also an innovator with new designs and always on the cusp of emerging trends.
-The feature also noted that the company manufactured all their own goods at that time.
-They used fine mahogany and oak hardwoods to produce high style pieces that remain extremely popular with Victorian furniture enthusiasts today.
+The feature also noted that the company manufactured all its goods at that time.
+It used fine mahogany and oak hardwoods to produce high style pieces that remain extremely popular with Victorian furniture enthusiasts today.

 Early items made by the firm included Louis XVI style drawing room suites, ornately carved oak dining sets, and a variety of bedroom furniture.
 This manufacturer is also known for its two-sided partner’s desks, hall trees, parlor sets, and high quality upholstered pieces.

 During the 1890s, the company also made stained maple furniture inspired by Japanese furnishings.
 These pieces with a light yellow tint seemed to be for use in more informal settings when compared to the firm’s more lavish designs, according to rarevictorian.com.

 On the upper floors of Horner’s business were the showrooms, which set the standard for displaying complete rooms of furniture still seen in today’s retail outlets.
 They were designed to give young homemakers direction in "how they should set about furnishing their houses."